neilbrown/edlib/README.md

 any, are hints for parsing or display.
 For a “directory” document, the elements are entries in the directory and the associated character reflects the type of entry.
-The attributes contain the useful information such as file name, size, modify time etc.
+The attributes contain other information such as file name, size, modify time etc.

-A document is represents by a non-display pane.
+A document is represented by a non-display pane.
 These panes are typically collected together as children of a “document-list” pane which can be asked to add or find documents.
-To display and a document a document-display pane is normally created.
+To display a document, a document-display pane is normally created.
 This contains, in its private data, a reference to the document pane and a “point” (see below) indicating where changes will happen.
 Events that arrive at the document-display pane will typically be forwarded to the